martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/A spreadsheet to assign jobs to sprints.md

   - /spreadsheet-assign-jobs-sprints/
 ---

-# A spreadsheet to assign jobs to sprints

 If you’re following an Agile project management process, and know your development capacity, I’ve made a spreadsheet that automatically assigns a prioritised backlog to sprints, and gives ETAs for each job.
 You’re welcome to [download this semi-automatic-sprint-planning-spreadsheet](http://www.martinlugton.com/wp-content/uploads/2016/10/semi-automatic-sprint-planning-spreadsheet.ods).
 (ODS format)

 The spreadsheet uses a macro to automatically allocate jobs to sprints.